Despite the name, Cactus Honey is not honey made by bees.

 And please note, I'm not picking on suppliers of Cactus Honey in general - I had the same questions when I wrote a page about granulated

 It has to be said that some suppliers are very clear about the plant origins of the product.
-This one for example, is called:
+For example, they may called 'Prickly Pear Cactus Honey' - or similar.

 The written description on Amazon describes the product’s origins, and the label does not feature a bee at all.
 It has a few good reviews (more for their jelly product).